 Ever wondered whether your screen time is above average?
 This guide takes a look at how much time Americans spend in front of a screen compared to the rest of the world.

-Worldwide, the average person spends a total of 6 hours and 57 minutes looking at a screen each day (for internet-connected activities).
-And the majority of this (3 hours and 43 minutes) is spent on mobiles.
-This includes 2 hours 27 minutes scrolling through social media channels,1 hour and 33 minutes of streaming music, and 55 minutes listening to podcasts.
+Worldwide, the average person spends a total of 6 hours and 37 minutes looking at a screen each day (for internet-connected activities).
+This includes 2 hours and 31 minutes scrolling through social media channels,1 hour and 38 minutes of streaming music, and 1 hour and 12 minutes of listening to podcasts.
+And the majority of this (3 hours and 46 minutes) is spent on mobiles.

 But how does this worldwide average compare to the United States and other countries around the world?